-- Women with pacemakers and other implanted devices
+- People with pacemakers and other implanted devices

-- Women with metal plates, rods, screws, and other surgical devices in the body
+- People with metal plates, rods, screws, and other surgical devices in the body

 Your risks may vary depending on your general health and other factors.
-Ask your health care provider which risks apply most to you.
-Talk with him or her about any concerns you have.
+Make sure

 How do I get ready for a breast MRI?

-- Are not able to lie down for 30 to 60 minutes
+- Not able to lie down for 30 to 60 minutes

-- Are allergic to or sensitive to medicines, contrast dye, or iodine
+- Allergic to or sensitive to medicines, contrast dye, or iodine

 Metal in the body can be dangerous during an MRI.
-Also tell the health care provider if you:
+Also tell the healthcare provider

 - Have a pacemaker or have had heart valves replaced